CSUEB-CS401-02-SP25-Group-Project-1/parking-garage-system/design/Design_Document.md

     - Sends a `Request` message to the server requesting a new ticket
     - The server replies with either a `Success` message containing the ticket ID or a `Fail` message if the garage is full
     - The GUI then displays the ticked ID on-screen for the customer
+    - The client then sends a `Request` message to the server to open the garage's gate
 - Has a "View Garage Availability" button:
     - Sends a `Request` message to the server requesting the number of available parking spaces
     - The server replies with a `Data` message containing the number of open spots